 (a) The wide availability of rapid tests enables pharmacists to contribute to the important measure of voluntary testing and counselling (VCT).
-Rapid tests have the advantage that the patient can receive the result virtually immediately and does not have to return to the pharmacy later.
+Rapid tests have the advantage that the patient can receive the result almost immediately and does not have to return to the pharmacy later.
 A major disadvantage is that the short time interval between the performance of the test and the receipt of the result poses challenges for counselling.
-Only rapid tests which use a blood sample must be performed in a pharmacy.